A Healthy Path to Succeeding in High School and Beyond

 BeWell, the health and wellness component of BridgeUP, was developed by the Mailman School’s Renee and Alwyn Cohall with funding from the Helen Gurley Brown Trust.
 BeWell trains Master’s students from Mailman, Teacher’s College, and the Columbia School of Social Work to serve as health coaches.
 Through workshops and tutoring sessions held at branches of the New York Public Library, coaches guide young participants on topics such as physical fitness, healthy eating, sleep hygiene, and coping with stress.
 They also facilitate access to clinical care and counseling when needed.
 (Graduate students interested in working with BeWell should contact Renee Cohall for more information.)

-“Good health is the cornerstone of success,” says Alwyn Cohall, professor of Sociomedical Sciences.
+“Good health is the cornerstone of success,” says Alwyn Cohall, professor of Sociomedical Sciences and Population and Family Health.
 “The idea of BridgeUP and BeWell is to empower students to improve the way they study and take care of their health.”

 Adds Renee Cohall, “The purpose of this event was to help scholars, parents, and staff understand that graduating high school and taking care of your health not only provides you with more life options but improves the overall health of your community.”

 The Cohalls, who co-direct BeWell, bring more than 25 years of experience in working with high-risk youth throughout New York City.
 Alwyn Cohall is director of the Harlem Health Promotion Center; Renee Cohall serves as its director of special initiatives.
 (Learn more about their work and opportunities to be a BeWell coach in a Q&A with Alwyn Cohall conducted by the Office of Diversity, Culture, and Inclusion.)